catid/tabby/README.md

 # Tabby
-#### Strong, Fast, and Portable Cryptographic Signatures and Handshakes
+#### Strong, Fast, and Portable Cryptographic Signatures, Handshakes, and Password Authentication

 The Tabby key agreement protocol is designed for the situation where a client is attempting to connect to a server it has not connected to before.
 After the